 Jenkins configuration as code doesn’t use this reload mechanism.
 Actually it doesn’t even know about XML persistence on disk.
 Jenkins configuration as code relies on the web UI data-binding mechanism used when one submits a configuration page to set up Jenkins.
 Internally, Jenkins converts a json web payload into configuration changes.
 For Jenkins configuration as code, we reproduced this exact same mechanism, but replaced the json payload with YAML documents.

 When you apply a JCasC configuration, you actually run something comparable to submitting all the configuration forms at once.

-Actually you probably will hit the “Reload” button multiple times, as you won’t believe we already completed a full reconfiguration of your master within a second.
+Actually you probably will hit the “Reload” button multiple times, as you won’t believe we already completed a full reconfiguration of your controller within a second.